 The California State University does not discriminate on the basis of disability in admission or access to, or treatment or employment in, its programs and activities.
-Section 504 of the Rehabilitation Act of 1973, as amended, and the regulations adopted thereunder and the Americans with Disabilities Act of 1990 prohibit such discrimination.
-Dr. Terri Goldstein, Disability Accommodations Coordinator, has been designated to coordinate the efforts of CSU Channel Islands to comply with these Acts and their implementing regulations.
-Inquiries concerning compliance may be addressed to this person in the Office of C.H.A.P.s located in the Bell Tower Building, or by telephone or TDD at (805) 437-8510.
+Sections 504 and 508 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and various state laws prohibit such discrimination.
+Dr. Terri Goldstein, coordinator of Disability Accommodations, has been designated to coordinate the efforts of CSU Channel Islands to comply with all relevant disability laws.
+Inquiries concerning compliance may be addressed to this person at Disability Accommodation Services located in the Bell Tower Building, or by telephone or V/TTY at (805) 437-8510.